WARP-LAB/WARP-GUIDES-WEBPACK/08-analysis-code-splitting/readme.md

 [Code Splitting](https://webpack.js.org/guides/code-splitting/)

-As of now both *index.chunkhash.js* and *section.chunkhash.js* includes app code as well as dependency *loadash* (which in this example is few hundreds KB).
+As of now both *index.contenthash.js* and *section.contenthash.js* includes app code as well as dependency *loadash* (which in this example is few hundreds of KBs to make the point more clearly).

 Firstly.
 In real world app would be updated as time goes.
-Whenever app code is updated a new *index.chunkhash.js* and *section.chunkhash.js* will be built.
-After such app update user would have to download the new files (cache busting) which are few hundreds KB and includes app code and vendor code (*lodash*).
-But why make user redownload code part that hasn't changed across app versions?
+Whenever app code is updated a new *index.contenthash.js* and *section.contenthash.js* will be built.
+After such app update (a small change in actual app code) user would have to download the new files (cache busting) which are few hundreds KB and includes app code and vendor code (*lodash*).
+But why make user redownload code part that hasn't changed across app versions (*lodash*)?

 Secondly.
-Why not separating vendor code in another *chunk* (physical file) that app code can consume?
-If the monolithic output was spilt into vendor (*loadash* in this case) code i.e.  *vendor.chunkhash.js* and app code into *index.chunkhash.js* and *section.chunkhash.js* then on new app version user would only have to download the new app part (assuming that vendor code has really stayed the same and does not need update).
+Why not separating vendor code in another *chunk* (physical file) that all app entries can consume?
+If the monolithic output was spilt into vendor (*loadash* in this case) code i.e. *vendor.contenthash.js* and app code into *index.contenthash.js* and *section.contenthash.js* then on new app version user would only have to download the new app part (assuming that vendor code has really stayed the same and does not need update).

 Thirdly.
 Where does vendor code end and app code start?
 One can imagine that there are cases where *helperA* as used in this tutorial also can be assumed to be *unchanging reference code*.
 Some inhouse *helper libraries/functions* that practically do not change and are consumed by app code. *helperA* is potentially a *common dependency* as it is used by both entry points (*index* and *section*).